ThemeZee/lincoln/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Driven is a next generation block theme built for the new WordPress Full-Site-Editing experience.
+Lincoln is a next generation block theme built for the new WordPress Full-Site-Editing experience.

 == Description ==

-Driven is a next generation block theme built for the new WordPress Full-Site-Editing experience.
+Lincoln is a next generation block theme built for the new WordPress Full-Site-Editing experience.
 It comes with a clean and modern design and is packed with features, including a huge range of block patterns, multiple header and footer block template parts and support for global style variants.
-For more information about Driven please go to https://themezee.com/themes/driven/
+For more information about Lincoln please go to https://themezee.com/themes/lincoln/

 == Installation ==

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
 2. Click on the 'Upload Theme' button to upload the ZIP-file of the theme.
-3. Go to https://themezee.com/en/docs/driven-documentation/ for a guide on how to use and customize this theme.
+3. Go to https://themezee.com/en/docs/lincoln-documentation/ for a guide on how to use and customize this theme.

 == Changelog ==